 IVF - In Vitro Fertilization

 IVF or in vitro fertilization has helped thousands of women who could not get pregnant naturally.
 You can do it too!
-We use gentle, sophisticated and very effective methods of infertility treatment so that more than 90% of our clients have their own, healthy baby.
+We use gentle, sophisticated and very effective methods of infertility treatment.
 Come visit us for a consultation, and soothe your uncertainties and fears.

 The course of IVF

 The aim of IVF - in vitro fertilization or extracorporeal fertilization is to overcome the problems that are the cause of the failure of previous attempts to get pregnant.
 Read how this is done.